silshack/spring2014/_posts/2014-01-30-libbylistsstrings.md

 Pass
 ```

-###12
+###12.)
 Write a function that removes all occurrences of a string from another string.

 ```
 from test import testEqual

 def remove_all(substr, the_str):
+    # replace method essentially removes variable substr
     new_string = the_str.replace(substr, "")
     return new_string

+# get user input for example
 b_str = raw_input("What string would you like to remove from?") a_str = raw_input("What would you like to remove from that string?") print(remove_all(a_str, b_str))